Non-equilibrium phase transitions in hybrid Voronoi models of cell colonies: Nucleus size/hardness drives the Epithelial-to-Mesenchymal transition

+The Epithelial-to-Mesenchymal Transition is a fundamental biological process in which epithelial cells undergo biochemical changes that enable them to assume a mesenchymal phenotype.
+Crucially, cell-cell interactions differ qualitatively between the epithelial and mesenchymal phases.
+The mesenchymal phenotype is characterized by enhanced migratory capacity, invasiveness, and greatly reduced adhesion to neighboring cells.
+From a statistical mechanics point of view, the EMT can be seen as a nonequilibrium phase transition from a confluent, solid-like tissue to a more fluid-like state composed of individual, highly motile cells.
+In our Voronoi and Vertex models, this transition is captured by tuning the shape parameter $s_0$.
+In the hybrid Voronoi model, the transition is triggered by the competition between vertex interactions, which promote a stable and spatially homogeneous tissue architecture, and nuclear repulsive forces, which dominate when cells act as independent units.

-In the Voronoi model the packing fraction $\varphi$ is set to unit: this is because one usually considers the Voronoi tesselation generated by $N$ centers in a square box of side $\sqrt{N}$.
-The ingredient of the cell nucleus introduces another typical length, i.e., the nucleus size $\sigma_0$, that allows us to vary $\varphi$.
-Active particle systems are known to undergo different phase transitions depending on the ratio between the volume occupied by the particles, i.e. the excluded volume, and the total volume.
-The more $\varphi$ approaches its maximum value ($\varphi = 1$), the more cells dispose of in an ordered hexatic phase, while on the other extreme, for low packing fractions, the system assumes the behavior of a particle gas (see Figure~\ref{fig:4}a).
+In Voronoi models the packing fraction (for $N$ cells in a square box of side $L$) is $\varphi=\frac{N \langle A_i\rangle}{L^2}$ and thus $\varphi\!=\!1$.
+This is because one considers the Voronoi tesselation of $N$ cells in a square box of side $\sqrt{N}$.
+The ingredient of the cell nucleus introduces the typical length of the nucleus size $\sigma_0$, which allows us to define the packing fraction $\varphi$ as the fraction of surface covered by the cell nuclei.
+Active particle systems are known to show a rich phase diagram by changing $\varphi$.
+The more $\varphi$ approaches its maximum value ($\varphi\!=\!1$), the more cells dispose of in an ordered hexatic phase (see Appendix for details) due to the increased mechanical rigidity of the cells~\cite{Pasupalak2020}.
+On the other extreme, for low packing fractions, the system assumes the behavior of a gas (see Fig.~\ref{fig:4}a).
 In between, motility-induced phase separation is reported as a function of the persistence time and cell effective radius.
-To assess the effect of cell nuclei on the colony behavior, we explore the phase diagram as a function of nuclear size, $\sigma_0$ and the relative strength of the Vertex vs nuclear repulsive potentials, $\epsilon$ while maintaining both cell self-propulsion velocity, persistence time and system total volume fixed.
+To assess the effect of cell nuclei on the colony behavior, we explore the phase diagram as a function of $\sigma_0$ and $\epsilon$ while maintaining the other parameters fixed.

+Changing $\sigma_0$ produces a rich phase diagram where cells can arrange into gas-like or MIPS at low $\varphi$ (density typical of mesenchymal cells), as one can see from Fig.~\ref{fig:4}b${}_1$ and c1 where we reported the diagrams obtained for $\tau\!=\!50$ and $s_0 = 3.2,3.8$, and $\alpha = 12$.